Born and raised in Kansas, I am definitely a product of the Midwest. But when I was 26, I moved to San Diego, CA and I never left.

 Indigenous American Heritage and Transracial Adoption

-I did find out later that she was from Oklahoma, hence the name of my psychotherapy business, Five Tribes Therapy.
-It is almost certain that I am “blood” with these people, the Five Civilized Tribes, i.e., Cherokee, Chickasaw, Choctaw, Creek, and Seminole.
+I found out later that she was from Oklahoma, hence the name of my psychotherapy business.
+Almost certainly, I am “blood” with these people, the Five Civilized Tribes; Cherokee, Chickasaw, Choctaw, Creek, and Seminole.

-It’s a constant source of consternation that when I am on the “Rez” that I am accepted, and even assumed, to be Indigenous, as I have the physical features, but off the rez, I’m accepted and assumed to be part of the White dominant culture.
+Even today, though, It’s a constant source of consternation that when I am on the “Rez” that I am accepted, and even assumed, to be Indigenous, as I have the physical features.
+But off the rez, I’m accepted and assumed to be part of the White dominant culture.

 Social Service Background